 Overall: 17.6 x 29 x 22.8 cm (6 15/16 x 11 7/16 x 9 in.)

 John L. Severance Fund 1963.513

-In Japan, the chrysanthemum was appreciated beyond its association with the Double Nine Festival and the reclusive life of the poet Tao Yuanming (AD 365-427).
-The 16-layered chrysanthemum came to symbolize the Japanese imperial family after Emperor Gotoba (1180-1239) of the late Heian period chose the chrysanthemum as his personal emblem, applying the flower design to his sword and everyday utensils.
-This Box with Chrysanthemum Design proves that the flower pattern was also applied to lacquer wares as early as the Kamakura period.
-A similar piece is now in the collection of the Tokyo National Museum.
+In China, the chrysanthemum was historically appreciated for its association with the Double Nine Festival and the reclusive life of the poet Tao Yuanming (AD 365-427).
+In Japan, the 16-petaled chrysanthemum came to symbolize the Japanese imperial family after Emperor Gotoba (1180-1239) chose the motif as his personal emblem, having it applied to his sword and everyday utensils.
+This box proves that the flower also appeared on lacquer wares as early as the Kamakura period.

 The information about this object, including provenance information, is based on historic information and may not be currently accurate or complete.
 Research on objects is an ongoing process, but the information about this object may not reflect the most current information available to CMA.
 If you notice a mistake or have additional information about this object, please email firstname.lastname@example.org.

 To request more information about this object, study images, or bibliography, contact the Ingalls Library Reference Desk.

 Is something not working on this page?
 Please email email@example.com.

 Request a digital file from Image Services that is not available through CC0, a detail image, or any image with a color bar.
 If you have questions about requesting an image, please email firstname.lastname@example.org.